Benjamin Dreyer

 Benjamin Dreyer (born May 11, 1958) is an American writer and copy editor.
 He was copy chief at Random House until he retired in 2023.
 He is the author of Dreyer’s English: An Utterly Correct Guide to Clarity and Style (2019).
+The Washington Post called Dreyer "the unofficial language guru on Twitter".

 Early life

 Dreyer was born May 11, 1958 in a Jewish family.
 He grew up in Queens, New York and Albertson, Long Island.
 He attended Northwestern University.

 Career

 Early in his career, Dreyer pursued writing and acting.
 He worked in bars and restaurants before turning to freelance proofreading, and then copy editing.
 In 1993, he joined Random House full time as a production editor.
 He was promoted from group manager to senior managing editor and copy chief in 2008 and served as vice-president, executive managing editor and copy chief, at the Random House division of Penguin Random House. until 2023.
 Supervising the publication of hundreds of titles a year—The New York Times describes Dreyer's role as "style-arbiter-of-last-resort"—he works with novelist Elizabeth Strout as the sole author he continues to copy-edit himself.